TritonDataCenter/sdc-cloudapi/docs/index.md

 The section describes API changes in CloudAPI versions.

+## 8.5.0

+- CreateMachine and AddNic now accept specifying a [network object](#network-objects) instead of just a network UUID.
+The network object extends functionality by allowing a machine to be provisioned with specific IPs.
+It's also now possible to add a NIC to an instance with a specific IP.
+  It's worth noting that it's still possible to pass in just the UUID of a network, however you cannot mix the new and old formats in the same request.

 ## 8.4.0

 - This version adds support for the following new endpoints: